simphotonics/benchmark_runner/README.md

 * If the same block contains mean and median it is printed using <span style="color:#28B5D7">*cyan*</span> foreground.
 * Errors are printed using <span style="color:#CB605E"> *red* </span> foreground.
-* The summary shows the total number of completed benchmars, the number of benchmarks with errors and the number of groups with errors (that do not occur within the scope of a benchmark function).
+* The summary shows the total number of completed benchmarks, the number of benchmarks with errors and the number of groups with errors (that do not occur within the scope of a benchmark function).